 NEVER MISS A RECIPE!
 SUBSCRIBE to our free EMAIL LIST – LIKE us on FACEBOOK – Follow on INSTAGRAM

 Apple Cider Cranberry Sauce

 - Two 12-oz bags fresh cranberries

-- 1/2 cup granulated sugar
+- ½ cup granulated sugar

-- 1/2 cup pure maple syrup (or replace with 1/2 cup additional granulated sugar)
+- ½ cup pure maple syrup, (or replace with ½ cup additional granulated sugar)

-- 3/4 cup apple cider plus more, if needed
+- ¾ cup apple cider, plus more, if needed

 - 1 cinnamon stick

-Place all ingredients in a saucepan and bring to a simmer.
+- Place all ingredients in a saucepan and bring to a simmer.
 Simmer, stirring occasionally, for 10-15 minutes, until the sauce has thickened and the apples are tender.
-If you’d like it sweeter feel free to add more sugar or maple syrup and cook a little longer.
+Taste it, if you’d like it sweeter add more sugar or maple syrup and cook a little longer.